Neqit/simpleServerRebooter/README.md

 # simpleServerRebooter
-Simple program to for rebooting server using ssh connection
+Simple script for sending 'reboot' command on server using ssh connection